timstl/Gravity-Forms-Region-Dropdowns-AddOn/README.md

 This repository is no longer maintained.
-It's unlikely to work with Gravity Forms 2.x.
+It's possible it will not work with newer versions of Gravity Forms.
 If you'd like to use, please fork and update!

 # Gravity-Forms-Address-Dropdowns-AddOn
 Create state and province dropdowns for International address fields in Gravity Forms.